 Settings on video or audio parameters matter a lot on the recording quality.
-Here let’s have an overview on what parameter options RecMaster has offered and how to adjust them properly.
+Here let’s have an overview of what parameter options RecMaster has offered and how to set video/audio parameters properly.

-Currently, to guarantee an easy and quick recording for users, especially the newbies, RecMaster only empower users to control some parameters.
+Currently, to guarantee an easy and quick recording for users, especially the newbies, RecMaster only empowers users to control some parameters.
 Below are the details: